Business mentors and business coaches can both deliver a huge amount to your business and help you grow. However, they’re both somewhat misunderstood.

 The Key Difference Between a Mentor and a Coach

 Let’s assume you are driving a car (your business).

-A mentor would ask you to move into the passenger seat while you traverse some challenging driving conditions which you’ve not experienced yet.
+A mentor would ask you to move into the passenger seat while they traverse some challenging driving conditions which you’ve not experienced yet.
 They know the destination well, what it looks like when you’re there, and how to get there.
-They slowly move into the passenger seat as you gain knowledge about to traverse this new terrain.
+They slowly move into the passenger seat as you gain knowledge about traveling on this new terrain.

 Let’s look at them in a bit more detail.